fjall-rs/fjall/lsm-tree/README.md

 ## Stable disk format

-The disk format is stable as of 0.3.0.

-Breaking changes will result in a major bump.
+The disk format will be stable from 1.0.0 (oh, the dreaded 1.0.0...) onwards.
+Any breaking change after that will result in a major bump.

 ## Contributing